Zehelein/pg-transactional-outbox/lib/README.md

 > table.
 This can be a few minutes but also some days.
 You can define different
 > age thresholds for processed messages, abandoned ones, and a general max age
 > setting.
 To be safe you can add logic to not process messages anymore that are
 > older than these defined durations.
+> As an alternative you could also create a `inbox_archive` table and write a
+> script to move the messages into that table instead of deleting them.

 ### Message receiver